LexMash/AnimatedToggle/README.md

 All animation is created using DOTween.

-All you need is to use a prefab in folred "Prefabs" and configure some parameters.
+All you need is to use a prefab in folder "Prefabs" and configure some parameters.